Analysis | The danger of a fourth coronavirus wave, visualized

-But there’s a reason that CDC director Rochelle Walensky used that phrase on Monday.
+But there’s a reason that CDC Director Rochelle Walensky used that phrase on Monday.
 It’s not just that cases are rising nationally and in the Northeast.
-It’s also that the country is massively expanding the distribution of vaccines which can prevent the spread or the worst effects of the virus, and every new infection now is one that, in two months time, could likely have been prevented given access to vaccination.
+It’s also that the country is massively expanding the distribution of vaccines that can prevent the spread or the worst effects of the virus, and every new infection now is one that, in two months time, probably could have been prevented given access to vaccination.

 Again, though, it’s been a long year and a particularly bleak winter for a lot of reasons.
 It’s as though we’re conflating the end of that season with the end of the pandemic, treating the warmer weather as some sort of metaphorical statement about the pandemic itself.
-And so, after months of steep decline in new case totals, the daily average number of new cases is now up in most states.
-In 14 states and the District of Columbia the number of new cases is at least one-third the state peak — meaning that if the state had maxed out at 60,000 cases a day, the state is still seeing 20,000 on average.
+So, after months of steep decline in new case totals, the daily average number of new cases is now up in most states.
+In 14 states and the District of Columbia, the number of new cases is at least one-third the state peak — meaning if the state had maxed out at 60,000 cases a day, the state is still seeing 20,000 on average.

 Even after the decline of the past few months, the United States is still seeing about as many new cases a day as it was a month into the third surge, which began in mid-September.